Los Alamos County, New Mexico

 Los Alamos County (English: "The Poplars" or "Cottonwoods"; Condado de Los Álamos) is a county in the U.S. state of New Mexico.
-As of the 2010 census, the population was 17,950.
-The smallest county by area in the state, Los Alamos County was formerly administered exclusively by the U.S. federal government during the Manhattan Project, but it now has equal status to New Mexico's other counties.
+As of the 2020 census, the population was 19,419.
+The smallest county by area in the state, Los Alamos County was formed from parts of Sandoval and Santa Fe counties on June 10, 1949.
 The county has two census-designated places: Los Alamos and White Rock.

+The land that eventually became Los Alamos County was administered exclusively by the U.S. federal government during and for a few years after the Manhattan Project.

-Los Alamos County comprises the Los Alamos, NM Micropolitan Statistical Area, which is also included in the Albuquerque–Santa Fe–Las Vegas, NM Combined Statistical Area.
+Los Alamos County comprises the Los Alamos Micropolitan Statistical Area, which is also included in the Albuquerque–Santa Fe–Los Alamos combined statistical area.

 The county is home to the Los Alamos National Laboratory.
 Los Alamos County is noted for having the lowest level of child poverty of any county in the United States.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 109 sqmi, of which 109 sqmi is land and 0.09 sqmi (0.08%) is water.
 It is the smallest county by area in New Mexico.
 There is no significant open water in the county.
 The county's highest point is located along its northern border, near the summit of Caballo Mountain, at 10,480 ft above sea level.